mattn/vim-lsp-settings/README.md

 ### Notice

-If you use a plugin manager that merges  plugins (for example [dein](https://github.com/Shougo/dein.vim)), please turn of merging (for example with dein, merged = 0) or set `g:lsp_settings_servers_dir` option to a different directory from the vim-lsp's default.
+If you use a plugin manager that merges  plugins (for example [dein](https://github.com/Shougo/dein.vim)), please turn off merging (for example with dein, merged = 0) or set `g:lsp_settings_servers_dir` option to a different directory from the vim-lsp's default.

 _reason_: